Things Teens Can Do in Las Vegas

 - Have your photo taken in front of the iconic "Welcome to Fabulous Las Vegas" sign.
 They have created a small parking lot just for visitors to this sign since it sits in the median.
 All of the times we passed by, the parking lot was pretty full with buses, limos and rental cars.

 This is list of activities that may cost you a little bit for teens to enjoy:

 - Shopping-There are places to shop all over the place in Vegas.
 You can find souvenirs everywhere and for any amount of money.
 There are incredible bargains to be found at The Fashion Show Mall across the street from TI (Treasure Island) and the Miracle Mile Shops inside Planet Hollywood.
-For a lot of fun, head out to The Attic that is located on Main Street downtown.
-It is the world's largest vintage clothing boutique.

 - Red Rock Canyon-For less than $10 a car, you can take a 13 mile trip through the Red Rock Canyons just west of The Las Vegas Strip.
 Red Rock Canyon is part of the Mojave Desert.
 Horseback rides are also available for a fee.

 - Bowling-some of the hotels have bowling alleys located within them.
 Sam's Town on the Boulder Highway is one of them.

 - Roller Coasters and Rides-Adventuredome Theme Park indoors at Circus Circus, the breath-taking rides on top of the Stratosphere, the roller coasters at New York New York and The Sahara are some of the best rides available for thrill-seekers.